nrkarcher/WorkVault/Notes/Gun Barrel.md

 Being able to color and differentiate between things in the GB is important.
 Export to png with the background removed.
 Adding in annotations?
 Meh, kinda.
-Be able to change the symbols.
+Be able to change the symbols of well bores
+We will need to have vertical wells.
+Be able to have templates that can be exported and imported.